ISISComputingGroup/ibex_developers_manual/backend_system/Configuration-Rules.md

 ## IOCs ##

+IOC macros are loaded from the configuration using [icpconfig](icpconfig).

 * If an IOC's macros or pvsets changes then restart the IOC on a configuration change
 * It should be possible to force IOCs to restart on a configuration change even if the macros or pvsets have not changed
 * An IOC is only included in a configuration/component if its auto-start setting is true